Man Utd need to sign Kane and Sancho, says club legend Ferdinand | Goal.com

 "(Marcus) Rashford, (Anthony) Martial, Kane, Sancho, that would intimidate a lot of centre-halves before a whistle is blown.
 Definitely.

 "Of course, he has to.
-If he wears the seven (shirt) he has to be there for the next ten years.
+If he wears the seven (shirt) he has to be there for the next 10 years.
 That’s what that shirt deserves and demands.

 "He’s flying and one of the best young kids in the world at the moment.
 He’s a player with huge potential and will go for over £100m.